CaptainCrowbar/crow/docs/unicode.md

 This function will not return a meaningful result if the string contains layout control characters such as tabs and line feeds.
-In modes other than `units` this will throw `std::invalid_argument` if invalid UTF encoding is encountered.
+In modes other than `units` this will throw `UnicodeError` if invalid UTF encoding is encountered.

 ## Normalization functions